creame/joinchat/README.txt

 = I can't see the button or it's over / under another thing =

-You can change the position of the button so that nothing covers it by adding this CSS in *Appearance > Customize > Custom CSS*:
+You can change the position of the button so that nothing covers it by adding this CSS in *Joinchat Settings > Advanced > Custom CSS*:

 `.joinchat { z-index:999999; }`